Anchor Dam

-Anchor Dam is a dam in Hot Springs County, about 35 mi west of Thermopolis, Wyoming.
+Anchor Dam is a dam in Hot Springs County, Wyoming, about 35 mi west of Thermopolis.

 The concrete thin-arch dam was completed in 1960 by the United States Bureau of Reclamation as a water storage project.
-The 208 ft-high dam structure impounds the water of the South Fork of Owl Creek, with the spillway as designed as a central overflow "notch".
+The 208 ft-high dam structure impounds the water of the South Fork of Owl Creek, with the spillway as designed as a central overflow.